JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-native-distribution.md

 }
 ```

-Joining to the uber JAR is disabled by default, and ProGuard produces a corresponding `.jar` file for every input `.jar`.
+Producing an uber JAR is disabled by default, and ProGuard produces a corresponding `.jar` file for every input `.jar`.
 To enable it, set the following property via the Gradle DSL:

 ```kotlin
 compose.desktop {